Mutexes

 println(n)

 To solve this problem we can use a mutex.
 Mutexes are locking mechanisms that allow you to do this.
-They can only be locked by a single thread at a time.
-If a locking attempt is made by a different thread when they are locked, the execution of the thread will be stopped until the locking thread releases the lock.
+They can only be locked by a single coroutine at a time.
+If a locking attempt is made by a different coroutine when they are locked, the execution of the coroutine will be stopped until the locking coroutine releases the lock.

 For example: